2,000+ Superspreading Events From Around the World

 - Moreover, at a superspreading event one person (or a small number of people) infects dozens or more others.
 If transmission happens through large droplets it means that person has to be in close contact with each of those other people and talk, sing, shout, laugh or breathe in their direction.
 In many situations that seems less likely than that an infected person gradually increases the concentration of infectious aerosols in the air in a poorly ventilated space.
 The risk will still be highest for people in close contact with the index case because the concentration of infectious aerosols is highest directly in front of the person (similar to standing close to a smoker) but people can become infected at a greater distance as well due to the increased concentration of infectious aerosols in the air they breathe.

 When assessing these conclusions it is important to keep in mind that the database has some severe limitations.
 For example, in response to the pandemic societies have taken all sorts of measures to try to contain the virus.
-This includes the closing of various types of settings — restaurants, schools, offices etc — which then of course could no longer give rise to any superspreading events.
+This includes the closing of various types of settings , such as restaurants, schools and offices etc. As a result, these settings were then no longer able to give rise to superspreading events. which then were no longer able to give rise to any superspreading events.
 As a result, certain types of high-risk settings could be significantly underrepresented in the database in the sense that superspreading would have occurred there more frequently if they had been open.
 To take an obvious example, from the fact that there are no indoor concerts in the database it does not follow that indoor concerts do not pose a serious risk.

 Moreover, determining whether an event took place indoors or outdoors (or both) can involve some uncertainty.
 For categories such as “nursing homes” and “hospitals” we assume that the setting was indoors.
 But for some other settings such as restaurants or wedding venues we look for more information to make a determination.
 For example, whenever possible, we: